Fire Safety Report

 Fire Safety Procedures

-The Student Conduct Administrator will use the resources and information provided by the resident Life Staff, Public Safety Officers, other college officials and local fire and law enforcement officers to determine the circumstances involved in the activation of the alarm.
+The Student Conduct Administrator will use the resources and information provided by the Residence Life Staff, Public Safety Officers, other college officials and local fire and law enforcement officers to determine the circumstances involved in the activation of the alarm.
 The activation of a fire alarm will be investigated and subject to immediate conduct proceedings.
 The Student Conduct Administrator will make a determination of an (intentional) or (unintentional) fire alarm and proceed accordingly within the guidelines of the student conduct process.

 A. Actions to Take

-- If you can help control the fire without personal danger, take action with available fire fighting equipment.
+- If you can help control the fire without personal danger, take action with available firefighting equipment.
 If not, leave the area.

 - A local alarm station will cause the alarm to sound; this will notify the alarm company and annunciate the panel box located in the Public Safety Office.